 The Glory and Pageantry of Christmas

-The most fantastic event ever held in all of Disney history was a free production presented each year in the weeks leading up to Christmas.
+The most fantastic event ever held in all of Disney history was a free production presented each year, beginning in 1975, in the weeks leading up to Christmas.
 It was called “The Glory and Pageantry of Christmas” and was located on a small stage at Disney Shopping Village.
 So many people came to see the performance that you had to stand in line for hours.

 It was the most dramatic beautiful production and presentation of the Christmas Story that I have ever witnessed – told simply by narrator Kevin Miles (member and manager of EPCOT’s Voices of Liberty) in a deep booming yet gentle voice, interspersed with Christmas songs.
 Mary and Joseph appear and as they approach the manger, she reveals a child wrapped in swaddling clothes.
 The humble shepherds approach, one stumbling, limping and angels appear, rising up from behind the manger as if on the breeze.
 Their glowing appearance set against the black of the night was awe inspiring.